Kindliing/Kindliing/README.md

     ```json
     ["The Title of the Tutorial - Kindliing","title_of_the_tutorial","CC BY 4.0"],
     ```
     The license CC BY 4.0 (Creative Commons Attribution 4.0) was used in this example, but you can use any license you want for your document, as long as you don't put "All Rights Reserved"—remember, this library is supposed to be free!
 Repeat this format in *new lines* for all the documents you're publishing.
-    > [!IMPORTANT]
-    > If you're adding a series to Kindliing/adding more books from a series, make sure they're in order on the `list.json` so readers can find them better!
+If you're adding a series to Kindliing/adding more books from a series, make sure they're in order on the `list.json` so readers can find them better!
-6. *Open your pull request.* Make sure to save your changes to `list.json`.
+7. *Open your pull request.* Make sure to save your changes to `list.json`.
 Then in GitHub Desktop, there should be an option to make a pull request.
 Click that, and follow the instructions there.
 Once you've made your pull request, Kindliing staff will review it.
 If you did everything right, it should be approved and pushed to the main repo soon!